Commodore 64 demos

 The Commodore 64 (C64) demos are demonstrations of what can be done to push the limits of the Commodore 64 computer, made by programmers, musicians and artists.

 Though it was not unusual to find demos that displayed a single picture, only music tracks or a programming skill, groups were formed that consisted of members who were skilled in composing music, drawing graphics and programming.
 Full disk demos were produced, some of which would play music as the next file loaded, without any delay in the sound.

-Borders - screen shot of the intro to the "Bobby Border" part of the "Camel Park" demo.
-Notice the borders in black.
+Borders - screen shot of the intro to the "Bobby Border" part of the "Camel Park" demo, with the borders in black.

-All borders removed - screen shot of one of the main effects in the "Bobby Border" part of "Camel Park".
-Notice how the sprites move into the borders.
+All borders removed - screen shot of one of the main effects in the "Bobby Border" part of "Camel Park", with the sprites moving into the borders.
 Also an example of the DXYCP (sprite-scroller) effect.

 Various effects are achieved in demos, most of them due to undocumented side-effects pertaining to the MOS Technology VIC-II chip.
 Some examples are: